 Yesterday, A security researcher Tavis Ormandy of Google’s Project Zero uncovered a major vulnerability in Cloudflare which is another internet disaster.

 While Cloudflare’s service was rapidly patched to eliminate this bug, data was leaking constantly before this point — for months.
 Some of this data was cached publicly in search engines such as Google and is being removed.

-Other data might exist in other caches and services throughout the Internet, and obviously it is impossible to coordinate deletion across all of these locations.
-There is always the potential someone malicious discovered this vulnerability independently and before Tavis, and may have been actively exploiting it, but there is no evidence to support this theory.
-So it's unclear that hackers has been exploiting the bug earlier.
+Other data might exist in other caches and services throughout the Internet, and obviously, it is impossible to coordinate deletion across all of these locations.
+There is always the potential that someone malicious discovered this vulnerability independently and before Tavis, and may have been actively exploiting it, but there is no evidence to support this theory.
+So it's unclear that hackers have been exploiting the bug earlier.

-In an advisory Ormandy wrote-
+In an advisory, Ormandy wrote-

 “I’ve informed Cloudflare what I’m working on.
 I’m finding private messages from major dating sites, full messages from a well-known chat service, online password manager data, frames from adult video sites, hotel bookings,”

 “We’re talking full https requests, client IP addresses, full responses, cookies, passwords, keys, data, everything.” - he added.